OrlandoDevs/orlandodevs.github.io/_posts/2015-11-20-github-pages-cloudfront-aws-lambda.md

 ## AWS Lambda

-We soon learned AWS Lambda is great solution for our cache invalidation problem, as it saves us the headache of setting up a new server.
+We soon learned that AWS Lambda is great solution for our cache invalidation problem, as it saves us the headache of setting up a new server.
 AWS Lambda is inexpensive, so it turned out to be a win-win solution for us.

 Here's how Lambda's billing works: every month, the first 1 million requests are free.
 If we go over the limit it will cost us 20 cents per each additional million requests.
-We don't think this we will ever merge anything close to 1 million pull requests a month, so we're good!
+We don't think we will ever merge anything close to 1 million pull requests a month, so we're good!

 Here's how this process went:

-1. We signed up for AWS and added a new Lambda function using Node.
+1. We signed up for AWS and added a new Lambda function using `Node.js`.
 We named the function `cloudFlareInvalidation`.

 2. We used the "Upload ZIP File" option to deploy the project.
-_We ran into a little problem while uploading the zip file: We were zipping up the parent directory containing our project, however this didn't work.
+_We ran into a little problem while uploading the zip file: We were zipping the parent directory containing our project, however this didn't work.
 The zip file uploaded needs to have the entry file (called `app.js` in our project) at the root of the compressed folder._

 3. We then set up an endpoint for our function using AWS's API Gateway.
 During this step we were able to point this new API endpoint to the `cloudFlareInvalidation` function.